tienbob/Tubex/Doc/Blog/Day 1/01_AI_Documentation_Best_Practices.md

-# Maximizing AI Assistance: A Case Study in Creating Technical Documentation
+# Best Practices for AI-Assisted Technical Documentation: Insights from a Business Analyst

 ## Introduction